pawannal/OOPS/README.md

 # pawanshankarvannal_-OOPsAssignmentSolution
-The application will work with four different departments and application mainly uses concepts of oops.
+The application with name CompanyPWN.Inc.Will work with four different departments and application mainly uses concepts of oops.